Understanding Nausea and Sweating: Why Hydration Is Important

 1. Hydration Response

 Adequate hydration is important in easing nausea.
 Water or bone broth can help.
-However, an oral rehydration solution such as DripDrop ORS is more effective in tackling dehydration and its causes since it contains the perfect balance of electrolytes your body needs for proper fluid absorption.
+However, an oral rehydration solution such as DripDrop is more effective in tackling dehydration and its causes since it contains the perfect balance of electrolytes your body needs for proper fluid absorption.

 A couple of anti-nausea drugs are available over-the-counter, while others require a prescription.
 It's important to seek medical advice when taking anti-nausea drugs since some of them have serious side effects.